 Rod and Hook

-The odyssey of the fisherman is a humble experience.
-Bursting with the excitement of youth, the fisherman is compelled to equate his fishing failures with the unpretentiousness of the philosopher.
-Conversely, to be blessed with the earth’s abundance, he must attain a close affinity to that of a scholar.
+The odyssey of the Fisherman is a humbling experience.
+Bursting with the excitement of youth, the Fisherman is compelled to equate his fishing failures with the unpretentiousness of the philosopher.
+Conversely, to be blessed with the earth’s abundance, he must attain a close affinity with the scholar.

 Patience is a virtue, say the wise.

-Not wasteful, neither supercilious, the fisherman establishes a devotion to the water and land the fish lives in, eventually becoming a devoted steward of the fish’s watery home, in the fervent hope and prayer that the fish continues to exist, so that he can subsist on its meat.
+Not wasteful, neither supercilious, the Fisherman establishes a devotion to the water, eventually becoming the devoted steward of the fish’s watery home.
+The fervent hope and prayer of the Fisherman is that the fish continues to exist, so that he can subsist on its meat.

 Feed the Whole Earth

-Under the bright sun, above the river’s current, the fisherman’s line spreads across the air with the weightlessness of a whisper.
+Under the bright sun, above the water’s current, the Fisherman’s line spreads across the air with the weightlessness of a whisper.
 The practice of a wrist flick reveals a pensive idea, replete with cunning, seeking to entice the salmon with the enthralling flutter of the fly.

-Standing in the placid water, brandishing the tools of the artist, the fisherman’s artistic expression beckons to the earth’s bounty.
-Like the inspiration that moves the writer’s hands to strike the keys and pen an inspirational story, that guides the hands of the musician to pluck and caress the guitar strings to a magnificent song, that escorts the hands of the painter to brush the precise strokes of the master, the fisherman’s hands are the conduits that express a deeper meaning.
-In the crafting of the lure, in the glancing of the bait’s shadow, in the tantalizing skim off the glistening water, the artistry of the fisherman is witnessed.
+Standing in the placid water, brandishing the tools of the artist, the Fisherman’s artistic expression beckons to the earth’s bounty.
+Like the inspiration that moves the writer’s hands to strike the keys and pen an inspirational story, that guides the hands of the musician to pluck and caress the guitar strings to a magnificent song, that escorts the hands of the painter to brush the precise strokes of the master, the Fisherman’s hands are the conduits that express a deeper meaning.
+In the crafting of the lure, in the glancing of the bait’s shadow tantalizing skimming off the glistening water, the artistry of the Fisherman is witnessed.

-Standing upon a pedestal made of water and spirit, the fisherman assumes the place of a spiritual artist, seeking out nourishment not of this world.
+Standing upon a pedestal made of water and spirit, the Fisherman assumes the place of a transcendent artist, seeking out nourishment not of this world.